How to Eat Healthy During Retirement

 Vital nutrients can have a profound effect on overall health and longevity.
 In fact, there is growing evidence that diet plays an important role in heart health, mental health, bone health and decreasing the risk of certain cancers.

 While healthy eating is important at any age, as a senior, a healthy, balanced diet is more important than ever — helping you to stay active and independent.
 Unfortunately, seniors are more susceptible to malnutrition.
 Recent research by the National Institute of Health reveals that as we age, not only does our metabolism slow down, our ability to utilize nutrients becomes less efficient.
 Yet, at the same time, our nutrient requirements actually increase.
 That means getting adequate nutrition can be a real challenge.
-No wonder the National Resource Center on Aging (NRCA) reports that about one in four seniors suffer from undernutrition.

 Healthy Eating Patterns